Sambuca

-Sambuca ([samˈbuːka]) is an Italian anise-flavoured, usually colourless, liqueur.
-Its most common variety is often referred to as white sambuca to differentiate it from other varieties that are deep blue (black sambuca) or bright red (red sambuca).
+Sambuca ([samˈbuːka]) is an Italian anise-flavoured liqueur.
+Its most common variety is often referred to as "white sambuca" to differentiate it from other varieties that are deep blue ("black sambuca") or bright red ("red sambuca").
 Like other anise-flavoured liqueurs, the ouzo effect is sometimes observed when combined with water.

 Ingredients

 Sambuca is flavoured with essential oils obtained from star anise, or less commonly, green anise.
 Other spices such as elderflower, liquorice and others may be included but are not required as per the legal definition.
-It is bottled at a minimum of 38% alcohol by volume.
-The oils are added to pure alcohol, a concentrated solution of sugar, and other flavourings.
+It is bottled at a minimum of 38% alc/vol. The oils are added to pure alcohol, a concentrated solution of sugar, and other flavours.

 History

-The term comes from the Latin word sambucus, meaning "elderberry".
+The term comes from the Latin word sambucus, meaning 'elderberry'.
 The word sambuca was first used as the name of another elderberry liquor that was created in Civitavecchia around 1850 by Luigi Manzi.